denoland/deno_ast/scripts/README.md

 # Scripts

-These build scripts provide a way to help upgrade, test, and open PRs in downstream crates on an swc version bump.
+These scripts provide a way to help upgrade, test, and open PRs in downstream crates on an swc version bump.

 ## Setup